 4. Bang up that Shutterspeed.

 Okay, so i’m going to be brutally honest here: You can make ANY shoot expensive.
 Some clients will LOVE to spend money and I am totally on board with having all the creature comforts, great catering, a team of 10 and a base camp to go for a wee.
-However, my point here is that you CAN shoot outdoors on the cheap.
+However, my point here is that you CAN shoot outdoors on the cheap, and the natural light photographer knows this.
 Public spaces can often be used without incurring any costs whatsoever, as long as the team is small and nothing is on the floor (Please always check the local councils rules on this, and check the area you want to shoot is not privately owned).
 Many beautiful privately owned spaces can be booked for much smaller costs than indoor locations.

 The low cost of shooting outside doesn’t come just from a lack of location fee.
 Shooting in natural light can remove the need for masses of equipment (potentially rental and transport costs), less stuff can equal less crew (especially for video), less time spent messing around with lighting and equipment means more time shooting and creating content and the ability to create a wider range of content without individual costs per location.
 All these are benefits which great for us, but also benefit the client massively.

 Daylight takes many forms and it is utmost priority that you book the shoot with a specific light in mind.
 Hard direct sunlight with a glorious blue sky.
 A misty morning with warm greys.
 Indirect northern light through a window.
 The golden glow of a sunset.
-Each of these have their own merits and their own pitfalls.
+Each of these have their own merits and their own pitfalls, so let a professional Natural light photographer guide you with the timings and location, as they will have experience.
 They also lend themselves towards specific looks for fashion and commercial photography so it is important to understand what you are wanting to achieve before you set out to shoot.

 8. It’s versatile – bounce it, fill it, block it, diffuse it.